Can hypnosis banish suicidal thoughts?

 He realised that for some people the psychological scars ran much deeper than any physical ones.
 In order for them to accept the physical change on the outside, they first had to address how they felt on the inside.

 Although these drugs can help lift the person out of depression, they don't tackle the underlying cause.
-However, it is important that advice and support is sought medical or otherwise as soon as depression is suspected.
+It is important that medical advice and support is sought as soon as depression is suspected.

 How hypnotherapy can help